nj-coder/nj-events/README.md

   console.log(data);
 });

-emitter.emit('hey', 'how's it going?');
+emitter.emit('hey', 'how are you?');
-emitter.off('hey', id); OR emitter.off('hey');
+emitter.off(id);
 ```
 ## Dependencies

-There are no hard dependencies.
+There are no hard dependencies to actually use EventEmitter.
 The only reason you will want to run `npm install` to grab the development dependencies is to build the documentation or minify the source code.
-No other scripts are required to actually use EventEmitter.